 - By completing a conditional discharge (a conviction that is expunged when you complete community service);

 - Through PTI (you complete the program before trial and there is no conviction);

-- If you are convicted, you can get the conviction expunged three years later if there are no other convictions on your record.
+- If you are convicted of simple possession, you can get the conviction expunged three years later if there are no other convictions on your record.

 What Happens if I’m Acquitted or the Charges are Dismissed?

 If you are charged with possession of marijuana in SC and you are acquitted at trial or the charges are dismissed before trial, the clerk of court is supposed to automatically expunge all records of your arrest and prosecution, the judge is supposed to sign an expungement order, and that order is supposed to be mailed to you and your attorney.